aDotInTheVoid/adotinthevoid.github.io/posts/rustdoc-json-2023.md

 To ease adoption, I created the [`rustdoc-types`](https://crates.io/crates/rustdoc-types) crate.
 It's a somewhat automated repackaging of the in-tree `rustdoc-json-types` crate onto crates.io.
-Most consumers (AFAIKT) of rustdoc-json do so via this crate.
+Most consumers (AFAICT) of rustdoc-json do so via this crate.
 However, despite its importance, it's a personal project.
 It lives in [my github account](https://github.com/aDotInTheVoid/rustdoc-types/tree/4be3505d55aa502f7aec3f71383a7dec660bd177/), and only I have the permissions to publish new versions to crates.io.